 - 1/2 cup cold water

-- Place chicken in a 3-qt. slow cooker.
-In a bowl, combine the broth, tomatoes, tomato sauce, green pepper, onion, garlic and seasonings; pour over chicken.
-Cover and cook on low for 4-5 hours or until meat is tender.
-Remove chicken and keep warm.
+- Place the chicken in a slow cooker.
+In a bowl, combine the next 11 ingredients; pour over chicken.
+Cover and cook on low for 4-5 hours or until chicken juices run clear.

 Reviews forSlow-Cooked Italian Chicken